-Evaluating LA bid for 2024 Olympics requires imagination - USA TODAY - Nigeria Today
+Evaluating LA bid for 2024 Olympics requires imagination - Washington Post - Nigeria Today

 Evaluating LA bid for 2024 Olympics requires imagination

-LOS ANGELES (AP) — Evaluating Los Angeles' readiness to host the 2024 Olympic Games takes some imagination.
+LOS ANGELES — Evaluating Los Angeles' readiness to host the 2024 Olympic Games takes some imagination.
 That's because a lot of the pitch still relies on images on a computer screen, or a blueprint of what's to come on a dusty construction site.

 Venues on show as Olympic officials inspect LA bid